swan-io/boxed/docs/docs/future.md

 Future<A>.onCancel(func: () => void): void
 ```

-Runs `f` with the future is cancelled.
+Runs `f` when the future is cancelled.

 ```ts title="Examples"
 future.onCancel(() => {